Konrad von Finckenstein: Trade negotiator

+Competition Commissioner

 In 1997, von Finckenstein was appointed Commissioner of Competition and head of the Competition Bureau, a position he held until 2003.
 Responsible for ensuring a competitive marketplace for Canadian businesses and consumers, he reviewed proposed mergers in various sectors of the economy and investigated allegations of anti-competitive behaviour.

-In 1998, when four of Canada’s biggest banks proposed to merge (Bank of Montreal/Royal Bank of Canada and Canadian Imperial Bank of Commerce/Toronto-Dominion Bank), he warned that these transactions would lessen competition and result in the closure of branches and reduced services for Canadians.
+In 1998, when four of Canada's biggest banks proposed to merge (Bank of Montreal/Royal Bank of Canada and Canadian Imperial Bank of Commerce/Toronto-Dominion Bank), he warned that these transactions would lessen competition and result in the closure of branches and reduced services for Canadians.
 The following year, he reviewed and approved the merger between Air Canada and Canadian Airlines.

 Also in 1998, he led an extensive criminal investigation into schemes designed to fix prices for food and feed additives, such as citric acid.
 Archer Daniels Midland Company was fined $16 million for its participation in the scheme—at the time, the largest fine ever imposed under the Competition Act—while Haarmann & Reimer Corporation and Jungbunzlauer International A.G. were fined $4.7 million and $2 million, respectively.

-In addition to ensuring a competitive marketplace for Canadian businesses and consumers, he led the drive to create of the International Competition Network and served as the Founding Chairman.
+In addition to ensuring a competitive marketplace for Canadian businesses and consumers, he led the drive to create of the International Competition Network and served as its Founding Chairman.

+Federal Court judge

 As a Justice of the Federal Court from 2003 to 2007, he heard cases involving immigration and refugee law, intellectual property and administrative law.
 In particular, von Finckenstein held that downloading music tracks over the Internet is not in itself a violation of Canadian copyright law.

+He also chaired a NAFTA chapter 19 Extraordinary Challenge Committee on Magnesium Dumping.